Quantum Sphere-Packing Bounds with Polynomial Prefactors: Notation and Preliminaries

-Denote by $\epsilon^*\left(n, R \right)$ the {smallest} average probability of error among all the coding strategies with a blocklengh $n$ and coding rate $R$.
 The reliability function of the channel $\mathscr{W}$ and the coding rate $R$ is defined by\footnote{Throughout this paper, we skip the dependence of the channel $\mathscr{W}$ in the reliability function and error-exponent functions.}